-Unfortunately, communication with the Envisat satellite was suddenly lost on 8 April 2012, just weeks after celebrating its tenth year in orbit.
+Contact with Envisat was suddenly lost on 8 April 2012.
 Following rigorous attempts to re-establish contact and the investigation of failure scenarios, the end of the mission was declared on 9 May 2012.

-Even after the end of the mission, ten years of archived data from Envisat continue to be exploited for many studies.
+But ten years of Envisat’s archived data continues to be exploited for studying our planet.

 The high-tech machine was engineered by a European consortium of companies from 13 countries under the lead of Astrium Germany (MIPAS, Sciamachy) with big contributions for the platform and on the instrumentation side from the UK (ASAR, AATSR) and France (GOMOS).

-AATSR (Advanced Along Track Scanning Radiometer): an infrared radiometer providing high resolution and high accuracy temperature information e.g. for sea surface temperature or fire observation.
+- AATSR (Advanced Along Track Scanning Radiometer): an infrared radiometer providing high resolution and high accuracy temperature information, for applications such as sea surface temperature or fire observation.

-SCIAMACHY: an imaging spectrometer whose primary mission objective is to perform global measurements of trace gases in the troposphere and in the stratosphere.
+- SCIAMACHY: an imaging spectrometer whose primary mission objective was to perform global measurements of trace gases in the troposphere and stratosphere.

-- MIPAS: A Michelson Interferometer for Passive Atmospheric Sounding looking further into the infrared part of the spectrum and complementing SCIAMACHY providing information on additional trace gases and atmospheric temperatures.
-The special feature: MIPAS also works at night.
+- MIPAS (Michelson Interferometer for Passive Atmospheric Sounding): an instrument that looked further into the infrared part of the spectrum and complemented SCIAMACHY.
+It provided information on additional trace gases and atmospheric temperatures.

-- GOMOS (Global Ozone Monitoring by Occultation of Stars): dedicated to atmospheric monitoring, GOMOS is a medium resolution spectrometer that primarily measures stratospheric ozone.
+- GOMOS (Global Ozone Monitoring by Occultation of Stars): dedicated to atmospheric monitoring, GOMOS was a medium resolution spectrometer that primarily measured stratospheric ozone.

-- DORIS: The Doppler Orbitography and Radio-positioning Integrated by Satellite instrument is a microwave tracking system that can be utilized to determine the precise location of the Envisat satellite.
+- DORIS (Doppler Orbitography and Radio-positioning Integrated by Satellite): a microwave tracking system that was used to determine the precise location of the Envisat satellite.

-- RA-2 (Radar Altimeter): an instrument for determining the two-way delay of the radar echo from the Earth's surface to a very high precision: less than a nanosecond.
-It also measures the power and the shape of the reflected radar pulses.
+- RA-2 (Radar Altimeter): an instrument for determining the two-way delay of the radar echo from Earth's surface to a very high precision - less than a nanosecond.
+It also measured the power and shape of the reflected radar pulses.

-- MWR: The microwave radiometer measures integrated atmospheric water vapour column and cloud liquid water content, as correction terms for the radar altimeter signal.
-In addition, MWR measurement data are useful for the determination of surface emissivity and soil moisture over land, for surface energy budget investigations to support atmospheric studies, and for ice characterization.
+- MWR: a microwave radiometer that measured integrated atmospheric water vapour column and cloud liquid water content, as correction terms for the radar altimeter signal.
+In addition, MWR measurement data are useful for the determination of surface emissivity and soil moisture over land, for surface energy budget investigations to support atmospheric studies, and for ice characterisation.

-- LRR (Laser Retro Reflector): a passive device which is used as a reflector by ground-based SLR stations using high-power pulsed lasers.
-In the case of Envisat, tracking using the LRR is principally accomplished by the International Laser Ranging Service (ILRS).
+- LRR (Laser Retro Reflector): a passive device which was used as a reflector by ground-based SLR stations using high-power pulsed lasers.
+In the case of Envisat, tracking using the LRR was mainly accomplished by the International Laser Ranging Service (ILRS).